 UT SOUTHERN OFFICE OF SAFETY AND SECURITY OVERVIEW

-University of Tennessee Southern provides a dedicated on-campus Office of Safety and Security.
-Although UT Southern does not have its own law enforcement agency, there is a Campus Security Office located in The Justice Center on campus.
-The UT Southern Security Office may be contacted by phone at any time 24 hours a day, 7 days a week.
+Although UT Southern does not have a law enforcement agency, there is a dedicated on-campus Safety & Security Office located in The Justice Center.
+The UT Southern Safety & Security Office may be contacted by phone or email.